sha-e-256/lego-classification-using-ml/README.md

 ### element_ids_for_demonstration.txt

-This text file contains the names of all the Lego pieces that are used in the demonstration.
+The 'element_ids_for_demonstration.txt' file contains the names of all the Lego pieces that are used in the demonstration.

 ### neural_net

-This folder contains the weights of the machine learning model that was developped using TensorFlow.
-The model weights are imported into test.py to create predictions.
+This 'neural_net' folder contains the weights of the machine learning model that is used to create predictions.
+Predictions are generated in the 'test.py' module.

 ## file tree
 ```